Kristine Stavås Skistad

 Kristine Stavås Skistad (born 8 February 1999) is a Norwegian cross-country skier, junior world champion and participant in the FIS Cross-Country World Cup.

 Career

-Skistad represents the club Konnerud IL.
+Stavås Skistad represents the club Konnerud IL.
 She won the gold medal in classic sprint at the 2019 Nordic Junior World Ski Championships, and the silver medal in the freestyle sprint at the 2018 Nordic Junior World Ski Championships.
 As of February 2019, her best World Cup result is a fifth place in the sprint final at the 2018 Nordic Opening in Lillehammer.
 She was selected to represent Norway in the sprint event at the World Championships 2019 in Seefeld.

 In January 2023 she became Norwegian champion in sprint, and took her first individual World Cup victory by winning the sprint competition in Les Rousses.

-Se won another national title in sprint in 2025.
+She won another national title in sprint in 2025.
+She won a silver medal in the individual sprint at the FIS Nordic World Ski Championships 2025.

+She started the 2025/2026 season by winning the sprint in the opening competition at Beitostølen in November 2025.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).